 Often when workwear is the focus of any conversation, the fabric chosen forms part of the chit-chat.
 However, often omitted, stitching choice plays an important role in garment production.
 Differently materials and designs require a certain kind stitching in order to deliver on high-quality expectations.

 When delving into workwear consider the fabric, garment type and then carefully select the type of stitching to be used.
-There are hundreds of different types of stitching but some of the most commonly known kinds include:
+There are hundreds of different types of stitching, but some of the most commonly known kinds are listed below.

 Chain Stitch – This is a kind of decorative sewing stitch where loops join in a chain-like pattern.
 It is formed by two or more sets of needle thread and looped thread bound together.
 You’ll commonly find this particular stitch used on the seam of pants, side seam of shirts and for decorative purposes.